LaBahn Arena: Background

 Before 2012, the women's ice hockey team drove from its headquarters at the Camp Randall Memorial Sports Center to the Kohl Center.
 Whenever the Kohl Center was being readied for a basketball game, the women drove to a rink in nearby Verona for practice.
 The men often practiced at the Bob Johnson Hockey Facility three miles from campus or the Memorial Sports Center when the Kohl Center was being readied for basketball.
-Some questioned the safety of the players during these drives, especially during Madison's often snowy and icy winters.
+They often had to make these trips in dangerous conditions during Madison's typically snowy and icy winters, leading Wisconsin State Journal columnist Andy Baggot to argue that LaBahn's construction was a "necessity" for the players' safety.

-In the 2020-21 season, the men's ice hockey team also played at LaBahn Arena for cost and league reasons.
-As the Big Ten Conference mandated all conference games be played behind closed doors, and the cost of converting Kohl Center between basketball and hockey during the pandemic without attendance, the team played games at LaBahn, which also serves as the backup venue for men.
+The men's ice hockey team also played at LaBahn Arena during the 2020-21 season.
+Normally, LaBahn serves as the backup venue for the men's team.
+However, during the 2020-21 season, the Big Ten Conference mandated all conference games be played behind closed doors.
+School officials felt they could not justify the expense of switching the Kohl Center between basketball and hockey without fans in attendance, and opted to have the men play the entire season at LaBahn.